qliu95114/demystify/analyzestoragelog/Kusto_Analyze_Secure_log.md

 I ask myself
   1. How to find all source ip address that involved the attack,
-  2. How to count those ip adresss.
+  2. How to count those ip adressses.

 The obvious way is using any TEXT Editor software or grep, search by IP address by Regular Expression "([0-9]{1,3}[.][0-9]{1,3}[.][0-9]{1,3}[.][0-9]{1,3})" and export to a file and count it by Excel.